Pranay92/JS-Regex/README.md

 ## Why

+**Because it's fun!!**

-Because understanding regular expressions and memorizing them has always been very hard for me.
+And because understanding regular expressions and memorizing them has always been very hard for me.
 I'm hoping that by making this library I may eventually understand it and also help someone for the same.

-**Because it's fun!!**
+## Whats different about this?

+Unlike other regular expression libraries, it doesn't returns you a regular expression object.
+Instead it overrides string prototypes by adding function mentioned below.
+This avoids you the hassle to create objects everytime you want to validate a string.

 ## Methods